WhitneyWassenaar/WhitneyWassenaar/README.md

 ### I'm currrently working on:
   - Learning the basics of Python!
-  - Working on small projects to learn the basics. <br>After a while, I'm going to apply everything I've learned into a big project "My portfolio".

 <!--
 **WhitneyWassenaar/WhitneyWassenaar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.